 If you're looking for visitors to subscribe (usually to school news), your form should be designed so that they can provide as few details as possible.
 A simple subscription form has limited fields, and its placement can be flexible: you can implement it in the header, footer, or even as a pop-up.

-If you're looking to collect the contact details of visitors who have a general inquiry, consider which contact fields are absolutely necessary in order for your school to direct the inquiry to the correct staff member.
-Usually collecting their name, email address, or phone number and a general overview of their inquiry will suffice.
+If you're looking to collect the contact details of visitors who have a general enquiry, consider which contact fields are absolutely necessary in order for your school to direct the enquiry to the correct staff member.
+Usually collecting their name, email address or phone number and a general overview of their enquiry will suffice.